 Every year when Thanksgiving rolls around, I can't believe how quickly this year has gone.
 The holiday spirit comes rushing in, only to be quickly swept away with the beginning of the new year.
 This year, I'm celebrating the holidays by eloping in Italy (!!!).
-I can't think of a better way than to walk around the streets of Rome and Florence, snacking on gelato and stuffing myself with pasta.
+I can't think of a better way to celebrate Christmas than to walk around the streets of Rome and Florence, snacking on gelato and stuffing myself with pasta.
 Be ready for loads of Italian recipes when I return.
-In the meantime, here is a herb roasted pork belly with shallot mustard sauce that was inspired by my usual roasted pork loin with dijon cream sauce.
+Until then, I will be enjoying this flavor-packed herb roasted pork belly with shallot mustard sauce.
 A great dinner for Christmas or any ordinary weeknight!

 - 2 sage leaves

 - salt and pepper